a-n-rose/diagnosis-via-speech/README.md

 this will download all of the individual speaker files in .tgz format.

 2) run "extract_tgz_wav_concat_MFCC.py" in same directory as the .tgz file(s).
 This will save a new .csv in  Root/tmp/audio directory.
 This .csv will include columns for the speaker/filename, MFCCs, and language/label (English).
 IF kept in this directory, the data from other languages, i.e. German (below) will be added.
+Note: you will be asked for which language category the speech is.
+Type in "English" or whatever label you want to use for the data.
+This will be used as the dependent variable/category the neural network will be trained on.

 3) Downloaded German speech from: http://www.voxforge.org/home/forums/other-languages/german/open-speech-data-corpus-for-german

 This has been structured so that if the zipfile is extracted, tons of memory will be used up.
 Unzip file somewhere with sufficient memory

-4) run "get_MFCC_wav.py script" in directory with .wav files of German speech (in test and dev directories) to save MFCCs from this data to the database with the English MFCCs (but with the label of "German" of course)
+4) run "get_MFCC_wav.py script" in directory with .wav files of German speech (in test and dev directories) to save MFCCs from this data to the database with the English MFCCs (but with the label of "German" of course).
+Note: you will be asked for which language category the speech is.
+Type in "German" or whatever label you want to use for the data.
+This will be used as the dependent variable/category the neural network will be trained on.

 * Learn how to apply neural networks to speech of various languages, men vs women (if possible), adults vs children, differnt emotions, etc.
-** run the .py script (which will ask for language category, i.e. English) which will extract the .wav files one by one to the Root/tmp directory, deleting the extracted files once the MFCCs have been calculated.
-The MFCCs of all the speakers will be saved into a .csv which will also be in the Root/tmp directory.
 * Develop simple, fun mobile applications based on the models

 ## Phase 2: clinical speech - maximize model performance!!!